-EHV Applicant Name The applicant named above is a survivor of (please check from the list all that apply):
+TO BE COMPLETED ON BEHALF OF SURVIVORS OF DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, STALKING, AND/OR HUMAN TRAFFICKING EHV Applicant Name The applicant named above is a survivor of (please check from the list all that apply): Domestic Violence Dating Violence Sexual Assault Stalking Human Trafficking Immediately prior to entering the household's current living situation, the person(s) named above was/were residing in:

-□ Domestic Violence

-☐ Dating Violence

-☐ Sexual Assault

-☐ Stalking

-☐ Human Trafficking

-mmediately prior to entering the household's current living situation, the person(s) named above was/were residing in:

-This certifies that the above named individual or household meets the definition for persons who are fleeing, or attempting to flee domestic violence, dating violence, sexual assault, stalking and/or human trafficking under section 107(b) of the Trafficking Victims Protection Act of 2000.
-I acknowledge that submission of false information could jeopardize program eligibility and could be the basis for denial of admission, termination of assistance, or eviction.
+section 107(b) of the Trafficking Victims Protection Act of 2000.
+I acknowledge that submission of false information could jeopardize program eligibility and could be the basis for denial of admission, termination of This certifies that the above named individual or household meets the definition for persons who are fleeing, information could jeopardize program eligibility and could be the basis for denial of admission, termination of or attempting to flee domestic violence, dating violence, sexual assault, stalking and/or human trafficking under section 107(b) of the Trafficking Victims Protection Act of 2000.
+I acknowledge that submission of false accidance, or evidient information could jeopardize program eligibility and could be the basis for denial of admission, termination of assistance, or eviction.